Level 3 Background Check Is NOT Federal (Sanctions & FACIS Explained)

 This is what makes the FACIS check such a valuable resource to healthcare facilities, even with the high price that facilities have to pay to access it, the potential savings is far greater than the cost.

-Since FACIS is updated so frequently, the chances of making a costly hire is significantly reduced.
+Since FACIS is updated so frequently, the chances of making a costly hire are significantly reduced.

 FACIS also uses other state and Medicaid information to ensure that the potential healthcare worker is not on any potentially harmful exclusion lists.